Maternal Mental Health

 The road from planning a pregnancy to delivering a child can sometimes be long and difficult.
 If you have experienced challenges with conceiving, pregnancy loss, or infant loss, you may be feeling hopeless, fearful, and devastated.
 You may be afraid to hope for the best going forward as this feels like it’s opening you up to more hurt.
 Therapy during this time can provide you with support as you grieve and consider your path for the future.

-Postpartum (the time after childbirth through the first two years of your child’s life):
+POSTPARTUM (the time after childbirth through the first two years of your child’s life):

 The adjustment to motherhood (whether it’s your first child or your tenth!) can be stressful, overwhelming, and lonely.
-Many women find that this adjustment is further complicated through highly-stressful or traumatic birth experiences, NICU stays, and societal expectations and pressures.
+Many parents find that this adjustment is further complicated through highly-stressful or traumatic birth experiences, NICU stays, and societal expectations and pressures.

 Whether you are having difficulty coping with your birth experience, feel depressed, anxious, or highly irritable, or are having a difficult time with adjustment to life with a new baby, help is available.

-Perinatal Mental Health Services offered at MWR include:
+Maternal and Perinatal Mental Health Services offered at MWR include:

-In-services/education for professionals working with perinatal women
+- In-services/education for professionals working with perinatal women

-Perinatal specific supervision
+- Perinatal specific supervision